Natkeeran/Notes/sparql-queries.md

 }
 ```

-* Get all resources of a particular type
+* Get all resources of a type

 ```
 prefix schema: <http://schema.org/>